-To the USB connector, a USB drive can be connected.
+Supports USB MIDI, USB CV and a USB FLASH drive can be connected.

-This should be:
+The FLASH drive should be:

 - -Maximum 32 GB - -FAT formatted

 With a USB drive connected, you can:

 - -Import, export and back up samples as .wav files - -Import deFormer .lds samples - -Import, export and back up Tiny LD/LD3 presets and songs - -Update Tiny LD - -PLEASE NOTICE: The included factory samples CANNOT be exported.
 So if you want to keep these, you should take care not to delete them.
 A USB stick with the factory samplings might be available in the future.